Unrolling Tutorial

 su.plot_final_result(final_result_mousebrain)

-Here, we use a relative distance, where each cell must be connected to another cell, resulting in a one-by-one distance to the x-axis.
+Here, we use a graph-based relative distance, where each cell must connect to neighboring cells stepwise before reaching the x-axis.

-: The number of neighbors used when starting to connect cells to the x-axis.n_neighbors_rest
+5. n_neighbors_first: number of neighbors used when connecting cells to the x-axis initially.

 The output of this function is a pandas array of the cells and their information.
 You can directly concatenate it to adata.obs if desired.